-The cargo volumes transported during January-December totalled approximately 785 (723 in 2020) thousand cargo units, 171 (154) thousand cars (not including passengers' cars) and 1,410 (1,107) thousand tons of freight not possible to measure in units.
-In addition, some 572 (501) thousand private and commercial passengers were transported.
+The cargo volumes transported during January-December totalled approximately 750,000 cargo units, 138,000 cars (not including passengers' cars) and 1,426,000 tons of freight not possible to measure in units.
+In addition, some 648,000 private and commercial passengers were transported.
+The volumes can be regarded as sufficiently good, considering the year of the pandemic and the Ukrainian war.